MichaelJosephKramer/dorothy/articles/2011-10-12-nodejs-n00b-installation-questions.md

 When I installed Node.js, I just wanted to start writing some code.
 While I do appreciate all the installation options now that I understand them a little better, I spent too much time looking at Ubuntu forum posts to find out if my permissions were wrong.
 So if this distilled version gets you coding faster, then my work here is done.

 Happy Coding!

+*Update: I originally said `/usr/bin` a couple of times when I meant `/usr/local`.
+I've made the correction.
+Sorry for any confusion.*

 [gist]: https://gist.github.com/579814 "https://gist.github.com/579814 "the installation gist"
 [homebrew]: https://github.com/mxcl/homebrew/wiki/FAQ "Homebrew"